Forren70/invoice-analysis-excel/README.md

 ---

-## 3. 🧠 Calculation Logic: Calculated Status (Column H)
+## 3. 🧠 Business Logic: Invoice Status (Column H)

-The core of the financial analysis lies in determining the status of each invoice, documented in the **Calculated Status (Column H)**.
-The formula used is:
+The core of this analysis is the **automated status classification**.
+Instead of manual tracking, a nested formula determines the status of each invoice by following a specific **Priority Hierarchy**:

 `=IF(F2<>"","PAID",IF(E2<$G$2,"OVERDUE","UNPAID"))`

-This formula prioritizes the transaction history over the deadline, operating in a hierarchy:
+The logic operates on three business rules:

-1.  **Paid Priority:** The system first checks the **Payment Date (Column F)**.
-If a date exists, the invoice is immediately marked as **PAID**.
-This status supersedes all other considerations, as the debt has been settled.
+1. **Payment Priority:** The system first checks the **Payment Date (Column F)**.
+If a date exists, the invoice is marked as **PAID**.
+This status overrides all other conditions.
-2.  **Overdue Check:** If the invoice has not been paid (i.e., Payment Date is null), the formula uses the fixed **Reference Date (Column G)** to check for delinquency.
-If the **Due Date (Column E)** is earlier than the Reference Date, the invoice is marked as **OVERDUE**.
+2. **Aging Check:** If unpaid, the formula compares the Due Date against the **Reporting Date (G)**.
+If the deadline has passed, the invoice is flagged as **OVERDUE**.
-3.  **Upaid Status:** If the invoice is neither PAID nor OVERDUE, it is marked as **UNPAID**.
-This means the payment is still expected, but the deadline has not yet been reached relative to the Reference Date.
+3. **Pending Status:** If neither condition is met, the invoice is marked as **UNPAID**, meaning it is still within its payment terms relative to the snapshot date.

 ---